Asapros/metealologia-backend/README.md

 # MeteALOlogia-backend
 Backend service of the "MeteALOlogia" project.
-The project's goal is to sustain weather stations and allow control of dedicated airships.
-Measurements and control panel will be accessible through a website.
+The project's goal is to sustain a web of weather stations.
+Measurements will be accessible through a website.
 This repository is an HTTP REST API backend for it.
+You can see the API running on http://mini0nki.duckdns.org:10200/api/

 ## Run locally
 1. Installation